 (b) Seek to prevent or mitigate adverse human rights impacts that are directly linked to their operations, products or services by their business relationships, even if they have not contributed to those impacts”.

 This implies three categories of business involvement in adverse human rights impacts: a) through a business’s own activities, b) by contributing to harm caused by a third party, and c) where a business ‘neither causes nor contributes but its operations, products or services are directly linked through its business relationships to the harm’.
-The Thun Group’s position collapses the last two, which fails to recognise that each relation implies different responsibilities for banks, including in relation to providing remedy.
+The Thun Group’s position collapses a priori the first two, which fails to recognise that banks can be faced with situations reflecting all three types of business involvement highlighted by the GP.

-The responsibility to respect human rights also extends to international development financing organisations such as the World Bank, International Finance Cooperation (IFC), European Bank for Reconstruction and Development (EBRD), European Investment bank (EIB), and investment funds operated by national governments.
-Consequently, the IFC Performance Standards on Environmental and Social Sustainability to ensure that they comply with the corporate responsibility set out in the UNGPs in 2011.
+The responsibility to respect human rights also extends to international development finance organisations such as the World Bank, International Finance Cooperation (IFC), European Bank for Reconstruction and Development (EBRD), European Investment bank (EIB), and investment funds operated by national governments (see Development finance institutions).

-Publications such as the OECD’s Responsible Business Conduct for Institutional Investors and Scope and Application of ‘Business Relationships’ in the Financial Sector Under the OECD Guidelines for Multinational Enterprises, and the Equator Principles III offer guidance on how financial institutions can integrate human rights into their business strategies.
+Publications such as the OECD’s Responsible Business Conduct for Institutional Investors and Scope and Application of ‘Business Relationships’ in the Financial Sector Under the OECD Guidelines for Multinational Enterprises, OHCHR response to BankTrack and the Equator Principles offer guidance on how financial institutions can integrate human rights into their business strategies.
 Guidance is also offered by NGOs such as BankTrack and BankWatch that monitor the activities of banks and funds.
+Multi-stakeholder initiatives such as the Dutch Banking Sector Agreement can also be an important source of learning for banks committed to improving their performance with respect to human rights due diligence.

 The finance and banking sector relates to the following Sustainable Development Goals